Bachelor's Introduction Week

 Payment for the introduction week

-This includes lunch Monday to Wednesday, breakfast Tuesday and Wednesday as well as dinner Monday and Wednesday.
+This includes lunch Monday to Wednesday, breakfast Tuesday as well as dinner Monday and Wednesday.
 It also includes all the activities during the introduction week and the weekend trip.

 You pay via this link: TBA